rconradharris/omitted/README.rst

 notset
 ======

-A do-not-care value for when ``None`` won't work.
+A Do-Not-Care Value for Python

-Let's talk about kwargs
+Let's Talk About Kwargs
 =======================

 It's easy to take for granted, but one of the most elegant aspects of Python